kike-canaries/canairio_firmware/README.md

 ## OTA WAN updates

-CanAirIO has two channels to have remote OTA updates of your device, the production channel and development channel.
-With that you don't need again install the firmware again for any update, all here is automatic and you only need have WiFi enable on your device for receive this firmware updates.
+CanAirIO offers two channels for remote OTA (Over-The-Air) updates for your device: the production channel and the development channel.
+This means you won't need to reinstall the firmware manually for any updates; it's all automatic.
+You only need to have Wi-Fi enabled on your device to receive these firmware updates.

-If you want the last testing updates, please choose in releases the development firmware (zip file with **dev** name), and upload it to your board or via the web installer choose testing option of each firmare.
+If you're interested in the latest testing updates, please go to the releases section and choose and download the development firmware (a zip file with `dev` in its name), then upload it to your board to receive these kind of updates.

 # Supporting the project